-A private burial service will be held at the Taber Memorial Garden on Saturday, May 18, 2019.
+A private burial service was held at the Taber Memorial Garden on Saturday, May 18, 2019.

 Corrine is survived by two daughters Laurie Kinniburgh of Richmond, British Columbia and Patty (Kevin) Henderson of Medicine Hat; five grandchildren Donna and Neil Gibbings and Jennifer, Jodi and Dylan Henderson; sister-in-law Bettejean (Bruce) Fisher and numerous nieces and nephews.